open-io/oio-sds/Variables.md

 ### proxy.prefer.master_for_write

-> In a proxy, upon a write request, should the proxy prefer services known to host the MASTER copy of the DB
+> In a proxy, upon a write request, should the proxy prefer services known to host the MASTER copy of the DB.

  * default: **TRUE**
  * type: gboolean